digipolisantwerp/antwerp-ui_angular/guidelines/DEV_GUIDE.md

 }
 ```

-When you run a build now, the `flyout` package will always be built before the `leaflet` package, regardless the alphabetical order.
+An using the `npm run build` command, dependencies will be resolved properly: the `flyout` package will always be built before the `leaflet` package, regardless the alphabetical order.